Chapter 3. Configuring cloud-init

 Procedure

-1. Depending upon the requirements of your datasource, open your meta-data file for editing, or otherwise add the following directive to the cloud.cfg file or the cloud.cfg.d directory.
+1. Depending on the requirements of your datasource, edit the meta-data file.
+You can also add the following directive to the cloud.cfg file or the cloud.cfg.d directory:

 2. Add the locale directive, specifying the location.
 The following sample sets the locale to ja_JP (Japan) with UTF-8 encoding.